Greengage-project/frontend/docs/coproductionprocess-guide.md

 Once the orange "Award points" is pressed, the user is alerted that, s/he must have previously assigned the "Complexity Level" of the task and to confirm whether point distribution among contributors wants to performed or not, and is warned that the task will be closed accordingly.
 As result, the team members associated to a task can see how contribution distribution has been shared among those participating.
 ![Change the complexity level of a task](images/guideview-task-contributions-awarding.png)

-The [LEADERBOARD view](/docs/en/coproductionprocess-leaderboard.html) offers more details about how incentivization works in INTERLINK.
+The [LEADERBOARD view](/docs/en/coproductionprocess-leaderboard.html) offers more details about how incentivization works in Collaborative Environment.
 It shows how task contribution levels are turned into awarding of points for collaborators.

 ## Overview and resources of a co-production process